dianaconnolly44/dianaconnolly.me/_illustrations/trump.markdown

 <div class="row">

   <div class="small-12 medium-6 large-6 columns">
-    Page 3: "This is the Oval Office, where the president works."
+    Page 3: "This is where the president gives speeches."
   </div>

   <div class="small-12 medium-6 large-6 columns">
-    Page 4: "Can you guess why this is called the Oval Office?"
+    Page 4: "It is called the Oval Office.
+Can you guess why?"
   </div>

 </div>